-Understanding how users achieve their goals and navigate through technology is important.
-I discuss my perspective on how projects start out with challenges and end with clarity of a user’s workflow.
-Driving understanding of user touch points can provide value beyond measure for technology solutions.
+Understanding how users, internal and external, achieve their goals and navigate technology is important.
+I discuss my perspective on how projects start with challenges and end with a clarified user workflow.
+Driving awareness of user touch points provides value beyond measure for technology solutions.

-- Facilitated workshops and conversations to map out workflows
+- Facilitated workshops and conversations for internal and external user jobs-to-be-done to map out workflows

 - Stakeholder and team collaboration is important for capturing workflows